amhelmi/MadLibs/README.md

 7. The text will fully update after all the responses have been added.

 8. After the mad lib is completed, it can be saved for future use.

+9. Select the *Clear* button to start a new mad lib.
 ```
 Using ChatGPT to make a mad lib
 ```